Fast track your treatment

 The term meniscus comes from the Greek and translates as 'crescent', which is more or less the shape of these two important parts of the knee.
 They are made up mostly of water (72%) and collagen (22%).

-If we make a sudden turn, whilst playing sport for example, it's possible to tear either or both of the menisci, which results in swelling and stiffness along with pain, especially when trying to do anything involving movement of the knee (twisting or extending the leg).
+If we make a sudden turn, while playing sport for example, it's possible to tear either or both of the menisci, which results in swelling and stiffness along with pain, especially when trying to do anything involving movement of the knee (twisting or extending the leg).

 A cyst is a fluid filled sac that can form more or less anywhere in the body including the knee.
 There are primary cysts, which form without any underlying conditions, and there are secondary cysts which happen because of underlying conditions.

-In the case of the knee, Baker's cyst is a secondary cyst formed by leakage of synovial fluid from the cartilage in the knee joint (from a torn meniscus or a bursa for example).
+In the case of the knee, a Baker's cyst is a secondary cyst formed by leakage of synovial fluid from the cartilage in the knee joint (from a torn meniscus or a bursa for example).

 Although most people think of gout as being a foot (and in particular, big toe) disease, it can and does affect other joints, including the knee.

-Gout is a build up of uric acid that forms into small needle-like crystals within a joint.
+Gout is a buildup of uric acid that forms into small needle-like crystals within a joint.
 This build up then causes inflammation with increasing pain.
 In the worst cases, this can be debilitating and last from days to weeks.